Garima2505/AWS-Dining-Concierge-Chatbot/README.md

 # Implementation
 <ol>
-  <li> Build and deploy the frontend of the application on AWS S3 bucket</li>
+  <li> Build and deployed the frontend of the application on AWS S3 bucket</li>

   <li> Build the API for the application</li>
   <ul>